revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 That distinction matters for React SaaS products, internal planning tools, operations platforms, construction dashboards, professional-services portals, product roadmaps, manufacturing schedules, resource planning systems, and any application where the Gantt chart becomes part of daily work.

-This guide compares whether you should build a React Gantt chart yourself or buy a React Gantt chart library, and where [RevoGantt](/gantt/) fits against popular React-specific options such as Syncfusion React Gantt and SVAR React Gantt.
+This guide compares whether you should build a React Gantt chart yourself or buy a React Gantt chart library, and where [RevoGrid Gantt](/gantt/) fits against popular React-specific options such as Syncfusion React Gantt and SVAR React Gantt.

 Last reviewed: July 9, 2026.
 Vendor pricing, packaging, and feature availability can change.
 Always verify official vendor pages before procurement.